Coronavirus (SARS-CoV-2) and COVID-19

 If the PCR test has been carried out outside the hospital, the officially valid test certificate must be brought to your admission.
 The time of sampling must not be more than 72 hours ago before the planned admission time.

 If the test is negative, you can be admitted as planned for your inpatient stay.
 If the test is positive, i.e. there is evidence of the virus, we ask you to contact us to discuss what should happen next.

 Recovered persons are not required to carry out a PCR test for one month after the beginning of infection (= first positive PCR test).
 Please bring evidence of your recent COVID infection or recovery to your admission.

 If you go into labor spontaneously and you have symptoms such as a cough, sore throat, shortness of breath, or fever, and there is any suspicion you may have COVID-19, please contact us by telephone before coming to the hospital.

 If it is too late for the woman to be transferred (e.g. heavy vaginal bleeding in the 36th week of week of pregnancy or later, or regular contractions close to the delivery date, with birth imminent) then admission and childbirth will proceed under strict compliance with all the relevant established safety measures.
 In particular, a swab will be taken immediately for rapid SARS-CoV-2 testing.
 (Results should be available within a few hours.)
 In such cases, a pediatrician will always be in attendance for the birth, and will discuss with the mother what happens next.

 Fathers may be present for childbirth.

-If you leave the hospital premises, you will then be subject to the standard regulations for all visitors.
+If you leave the hospital premises, you will then be subject to following visitor regulation for the obstetrics department: